14 Ways Podiatrists Say You’re Killing Your Feet

 You always carry your bag on the same side

 Dr. Pruthi says that if you constantly carry a briefcase or heavy purse on one side, you’re creating a shift in weight that can cause tendinitis, in addition to neck and back pain.
-Be sure to alternate the side you carry things on, or carry two smaller bags to distribute weight more evenly.
+Be sure to alternate the side on which you carry things—or use a backpack to distribute weight more evenly.

 You ignore dry or scaly patches